+The main menu program is only used in 2-computer mode on the game/client computer.
 The main menu program monitors communication with the Therapist computer and responds accordingly by dispatching whichever feedback/support program is commanded by the Therapist computer.
 F1 brings up/drops a help menu display.
 Alt-T may be used to bring up a tech support menu used to simplify technical support.

-''' EGS Help Screen (F1 On/Off)
+EGS Help Screen (F1 On/Off)

-F3 changes communications channel

-COM1 through COM32 are serial ports

-ENET is Ethernet communications mode
+F3 changes communications channel COM1 through COM32 are serial ports ENET is Ethernet communications mode

-F5 calls up a selection menu where the Ethernet

-communication "buddy" can be set.
+F5 calls up a selection menu where the Ethernet communication "buddy" can be set.

-F9 calls the Game Initialization Tool used to discover

-(and configure) installed games on this computer.
+F9 calls the Game Initialization Tool used to discover (and configure) installed games on this computer.